 - Macalaster Health and Wellness Center.
 Residents and fellows see young adult patients at this college health clinic, supervised by adjunct faculty member Dr. Stephanie Walters.

-Faculty pursue a wide range of research interests.
+Faculty and trainees pursue a wide range of research interests.
 Ensuring that our research informs practice, policy, and programming is a division priority.
 We strongly believe that our work must meet community needs, in community settings.

 - View our General Pediatrics publications